vidhitvarma/Frontend-Mentor-Projects/faq-accordion-card-main/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
-- See hover and focus states for interactive elements
+- See hover states for all interactive elements on the page
+- Hide/Show the answer to a question when the question is clicked

 ### Screenshot